 4. Forgetting about Personalizations on Your Closing Dinner Deal Toys

 This caution only applies to orders in which pieces have been personalized with the names of individual recipients.

-This is again a detail that a good deal toy company should be alert to, but be sure to take the extra minute to confirm that each box will be labeled with the recipient’s name.
+It’s also another detail that a good deal toy company should recognize.
+That said, be sure to take the extra minute to confirm that each box will be labeled with the recipient’s name.

-The last thing you need to be doing at a closing dinner or event is rifling through boxes frantically trying to match up pieces with individual recipients—especially if the order involves tombstones difficult or time-consuming to re-pack.
+The last thing you need to be doing at a closing dinner or event is rifling through boxes frantically trying to match up pieces with individual recipients.
+That’s especially the case, again, if the order involves tombstones difficult or time-consuming to re-pack.

-5. Not Sharing a Contact Name for The Closing Event
+5. Not Sharing a Contact Name for The Closing Dinner

 This is a story that dates back many years ago, but it should live on as a cautionary tale for the ages.

 We had received a desperate call from an analyst when his deal toys failed to show up before his closing dinner.

 We proceeded to confirm—and then repeatedly reconfirm—delivery of the pieces to the restaurant.
 We were even able to provide a signature.